 Q: What time does worship begin?

-A: We gather for worship every Sunday mornings at 10:00 a.m.
-Our service is in our intimate chapel and features pipe organ and classic hymns of the church as well as a small acoustic ensemble.
+A: This Sunday, we’ll gather for worship at 10:00 a.m.
+Our service in our beautiful sanctuary will feature both pipe organ and a small ensemble of guitar and piano.

 Q: How do I get to the church?